KFreon/KaelsKabbage/content/posts/1-building-ios-certs-on-windows/index.md

     ```

     ``` cmd
-        openssl pkcs12 -export -inkey ios.key -in <pemName>.pem -out <p12Name>.p12
+        // May need `-legacy` now as the cipher has changed.  e.g. `...-export -legacy -inkey...` openssl pkcs12 -export -inkey ios.key -in <pemName>.pem -out <p12Name>.p12

         // Or if you get a .crt that needs to be a .pfx